SeanFeldman/azure-events-wishlist/README.md

-# Azure Event Wishlist
+# Azure Events Wishlist

-Azure services emit a variety of events to Azure Event Grid enabling you to extend and react to what's going on in your applications and infrastructure.
-Although, not all the events are there yet.
+Azure services emit a variety of events to Azure Event Grid, enabling you to extend and react to what's going on in your applications and infrastructure, although not all the events are there yet.

 **Azure Event Wishlist** is a dashboard that gathers all events that would be great to have in Azure!